Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Drone Safety and Interference Prevention Act

-Senate companion to HB5275.
-Creates offenses of unlawful imaging of emergency response, unlawful operation over critical infrastructure, and unlawful operation over correctional facilities.
-Prohibits weaponized drones.
-Authorizes law enforcement seizure and forfeiture.
+Senate companion to HB 5275.
+Creates identical offenses for imaging emergency response, operating over critical infrastructure, operating over correctional facilities.
+Weaponization prohibition, seizure/forfeiture authority, and data handling requirements.
 Effective January 1, 2027.

 Last action: March 27, 2026